Skip to content

 Element Rule Example

-Node name lowercase letters and hyphen only person-name, mdm-profile
+Node name lowercase letters, digits and hyphen person-name, mdm-profile, fetcher-1

 Node type a descriptive label; shipped examples capitalize structural types Root, End, Provider, Dictionary, Fetcher, Island